 Living in Latin America during my thirties introduced me to tasting menus and a few of the world's best restaurants.

-[Three years later, Eleven Madison Park would be recognized as the best restaurant in the world when it reached the list's #1 spot.]
+Three years later, Eleven Madison Park was recognized as the best restaurant in the world.

 Swiss chef Daniel Humm began working at Eleven Madison Park in 2006, and in 2017, he bought the restaurant with his business partner, Will Guidara.

 This is the same duo behind the NoMad bar.

 Chef Humm's menus make use of local ingredients available in New York, and as you'll see, this sense of place was reflected in the meal.

 My August 2014 trip coincided with my brother's birthday, so a few of our friends and I took him to celebrate.

 I was very excited about the meal.
 Upon arrival, I realized I didn't bring a pen or paper with which to take notes.

-I kept the notes knowing I wanted to write about the meal at some point, though not expecting it'd take me six years to share the experience.
+I held onto these scribblings, knowing I wanted to write about the meal at some point, though not expecting it to take six years.